csisztaiarnold/useful_stuff_for_a_debian_system/README.md

-# Some useful stuff for a Debian 9 + Cinnamon system
+# Some useful stuff for a Debian 9 (or Debian 10) + Cinnamon system

 ## Add your user to sudoers